-Brand is a sophisticated business positioning and value strategy that provide a competitive value and differentiation to specific group of consumers.
-Brand connects with consumer at emotional level with shared attitude, values, lifestyle and, in this case, taste on premium-ness.
+Brand is a sophisticated business positioning and value strategy that provide a competitive value and differentiation to a specific group of consumers.
+Brand connects with a consumer at an emotional level with shared attitude, values, lifestyle and, in this case, taste on premium-ness.

 It takes two to tango – for better or worse